tiberiuichim/play.pixelblaster.ro/content/blog/hello-world-with-plone-riotjs.md

 ```

 Run in the statics folder, this will create the riot-tags.js file, which will
 be further included as detailed above.
+The generated file is AMD compatible
+(the ``-m`` flag, and it watches the ``tags`` folder for changes.

 And finally, in a Plone template, insert a simple ``<hello></hello>`` tag.
+Hello world, indeed.